eleniharlan/elenijr.net/_posts/post/2014-07-09-forza-win-peckham.md

 The Sunday menu was very straightforward: grilled meats on sticks, a choice of lamb, pork, beef or chicken.
 Comes with an open-face DIY sandwich (a bun with some green stuff and caramelised onions) and a side salad of orechiette with pesto.

-We sampled the lamb, pork and beef, with an excellent glass of the house white wine which was a lovely unfiltered, slighlty cloudy
+We sampled the lamb, pork and beef, with an excellent glass of the house wine which was a lovely unfiltered, slighlty cloudy white.